MizuGreg/UnderTheCounter/- Documents/GDD draft.md

 ### Meeting - 25/10
 - reviewed GDD draft
-- brainstorming blitz minigame
+- brainstorming of blitz minigame
 - finalized bar layout and developed cocktail creation layout
 - set up Trello board and started organizing coding tasks

 ### Meeting - 27/10
-- finalized inspection mechanic
+- finalized inspection mechanic and the two blitz minigames
 - finalized some details on inspection and cocktail preparation layout
-- finalized GDD (but final revision needed)
+- completed GDD (but final revision needed)
+- completed character designs
+- completed setup of Trello board and GitHub repo to all 5 team members

 ### Meeting - 29/10
-- ???
+- final revision of GDD, ready for [04/11 deadline](#deadline-gdd-and-github-repo---0411)
+- creation and assignment of coding tasks to developers
+- creation of Gantt chart for development until beta deadline

 ### Deadline (GDD and GitHub repo) - 04/11